Parental abuse by children: History

 Parental abuse is a relatively new term.
 In 1979, Harbin and Madden released a study using the term "parent battery" but juvenile delinquency, which is a major factor, has been studied since the late 19th century.
-Even though some studies have been done in the United States, Australia, Canada, and other countries, the lack of reporting of adolescent abuse toward parents makes it difficult to accurately determine the extent of it.
+Even though some studies have been done in the United States, Australia, Canada, and other countries, the lack of reporting of adolescent abuse towards parents makes it difficult to accurately determine the extent of it.
 Many studies have to rely on self-reporting by adolescents.
-In 2004, Robinson, of Brigham Young University, published: Parent Abuse on the Rise: A Historical Review in the American Association of Behavioral Social Science Online Journal, reporting results of the 1988 study performed by Evans and Warren-Sohlberg.
-The results reported that 57% of parental abuse was physical; using a weapon at 17%; throwing items at 5% and verbal abuse reported at 22%.
-With 82% of the abuse being against mothers (five times greater than against fathers) and 11% of the abusers were under the age of 10 years.
+In 2004, Robinson, of Brigham Young University, published: Parent Abuse on the Rise: A Historical Review in the American Association of Behavioral Social Science Online Journal, reporting the results of the 1988 study performed by Evans and Warren-Sohlberg.
+The results reported that 57% of parental abuse was physical; using a weapon was at 17%; throwing items was at 5% and verbal abuse was at 22%.
+With 82% of the abuse being against mothers (five times greater than against fathers), and 11% of the abusers were under the age of 10 years.
 The highest rate of abuse happens within families with a single mother.
-Mothers are usually the primary caregiver; they spend more time with their children than fathers and have closer emotional connections to them.
-It can also be due to the size and strength of the abuser and women are often thought of as weaker and even powerless.
+Mothers are usually the primary caregivers; they spend more time with their children than fathers and have closer emotional connections to them.
+It can also be due to the size and strength of the abuser.
 Parental abuse can occur in any family and it is not necessarily associated with ethnic background, socio-economic class, or sexual orientation.

 Numerous studies concluded that gender does not play a role in the total number of perpetrators; however, males are more likely to inflict physical abuse and females are more likely to inflict emotional abuse.
 Studies from the United States estimate that violence among adolescents peaks at 15–17 years old.
 However, a Canadian study done by Barbara Cottrell in 2001 suggests the ages are 12–14 years old.